shaimaaK/AI-based-QSAR-for-Alzheimers-disease/README.md

 # AI-based-QSAR-for-Alzheimers-disease
 AI-based Quantitative structure Activity relationship study for Alzheimer's disease project is implemented as part of the Data Mining Course in my Masters degree in AI.
-The projects analysis the Quantitative structure Activity relationship of the Amyloid beta A4 protein and the Alzheimer's disease where the activity of the protein is predicted as pIC50 standard value.
+The project analyzes the Quantitative structure Activity relationship of the Amyloid beta A4 protein and the Alzheimer's disease where the activity of the protein is predicted as pIC50 standard value from the molecular structure.

 ## Table of Content
 - [Implementation Remarks](#implementation-remarks)